Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 where $\Delta_n$ is the offset between the pixel center and the 2D Gaussian center $\boldsymbol{\mu}_I$, and $o_n$ is the opacity parameter of the Gaussian. $T_n$ denotes the cumulative transparency product of all Gaussians preceding $n$, accounting for the occlusion effects of previous Gaussians.

-To ensure consistent representation across the image, we normalize the depth values.
+**Scaling Depth:** To ensure consistent representation across the image, we normalize the depth values.
 First, we calculate the total accumulated opacity $\alpha(p)$ for each pixel:

 $$\alpha(p) = \sum_{n \leq N} \alpha_n \cdot T_n$$